CraigWoodcock/Spring-Security-6/README.md

 ```

 Instead, we will be calling UserDetailsService and passing in Datasource:
- - This will allow our spring app to use the datasource to retrieve user details.
+ - This will allow our spring app to use the datasource to retrieve user details from the database.

 ```
  @Bean